 - A scammer will ask for payment via methods such as gift cards.

-- Emails that look like they are from Yale faculty or staff, but are not.
-Use a second method to confirm the email is legitimate.
+- Emails offering part time employment that look like they are from Yale faculty or staff, but are not.
+Before clicking into the link, use a second method to confirm the email is legitimate.

 - The caller ID or phone number looks like a government agency or police.